jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 ### In this tutorial you will:

-  - Create a style for a basemap for a dynamic, interactive web map
+  - Upload data
+  - Add data, as a layer, to a basic style
+  - Set dynamic styling rules (e.g. based on zoom level, based on field in the data etc.)
   - Manage and edit layers in your style
-  - Add data to a style
-  - Modify an existing style
-  - Use dynamic styling rules (e.g. based on zoom level, based on field in the data etc.)

   Here are some additional resources you can explore:
   - [How map styles work](https://www.mapbox.com/help/how-map-design-works/#how-map-styles-work){:target="_blank"}